pravega/pravega-operator/charts/pravega/README.md

 http://[CLUSTER_NAME]-pravega-controller.[NAMESPACE]:10080/
 ```

-Check out the [external access documentation](doc/external-access.md) if your clients need to connect to Pravega from outside Kubernetes.
+Check out the [external access documentation](../../doc/external-access.md) if your clients need to connect to Pravega from outside Kubernetes.

-Check out the [exposing Segmentstore service on single IP address](https://github.com/pravega/pravega-operator/blob/4aa88641c3d5a1d5afbb2b9e628846639fd13290/doc/external-access.md#exposing-segmentstore-service-on-single-ip-address-and-different-ports) if your clients need to connect to Pravega Segment store on the same IP address from outside Kubernetes.
+Check out the [exposing Segmentstore service on single IP address](../..//doc/external-access.md#exposing-segmentstore-service-on-single-ip-address-and-different-ports) if your clients need to connect to Pravega Segment store on the same IP address from outside Kubernetes.

-## Upgrading Pravega Cluster
+## Updating Pravega Cluster

-For updating the pravega chart, use the following command
+For updating the pravega cluster, use the following command

 ```
 helm upgrade [RELEASE_NAME]  --version=[VERSION]  --set controller.replicas=2 --set segmentstore.replicas=3
 ```

-Please refer [upgrade](https://github.com/pravega/pravega-operator/blob/master/doc/upgrade-cluster.md) for upgrading cluster versions.
+Please refer [upgrade](../../doc/upgrade-cluster.md) for upgrading cluster versions.

 ## Uninstalling Pravega Cluster